Hagar-Usama/Keyboard-Race/README.md

 >  TypeRush does not maintain the data integrity you learned in the first lab.
 So, make sure to lowercase you email til I find a way to report this bug! _Detected [Apr 10 2020]_

+**Challege accepted?**  Then star the repo  ⭐ and show off your skills! 😎

 [1]: http://nomad.uk.net/articles/does-typing-speed-matter-for-programmers.html
 [2]:https://www.computerhope.com/issues/ch000922.htm

 [3]:https://www.typerush.com/in.html?in=a44fd7d6b41d316d8&c 'Start the League'
 [4]:https://github.com/Hagar-Usama/Keyboard-Race/blob/master/images/type_rush.png?raw=true
 [5]: https://typing-speed-test.aoeu.eu/